ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/projects/project_roadmap.md

 * We aspire to keep projects going after the hackweek!
 This is an optional (ideal) outcome of hackweek project work.
 * Project leads/helpers will transition to longer-term engagement via mentorship role (optional/with support).
 * Additional people join a growing Community of Practice (for example, centered on a community software library).
-* software, research results are packaged and shared/published.
+* Software, research results are packaged and shared/published.